Salesforce Maps takes a quarter to stand up. FieldPilot is live in a day.

 Can I use FieldPilot and Salesforce Maps together?+

 Yes.
 They solve different problems.
-Salesforce Maps handles territory planning and route optimization.
-FieldPilot handles the real-time decision: which account should your rep visit right now, given what just changed in their day.
+Salesforce Maps handles enterprise territory planning and route optimization.
+FieldPilot plans the day inside the territory, captures each visit by sentence, and writes outcomes back to the CRM.
 Use both if your team needs both.

 How long does FieldPilot setup take?+